Cornerstone’s Challenge: If Not Now, Then When

 - Provide an Estimate of Value.
 We provided an initial estimate of value, including likely deal structure, so the owner had an accurate idea of what his company could bring on the open market.

 - Recommend Value Drivers.
 We identified several value drivers—such as pushing more dollars to the bottom line and diversifying revenue streams—that would help him earn a greater return down the road.

 - Market When Timing Was Right.
 Three years later, on our recommendation, the owner was ready to market his company.
 He decided the timing was good, and he wanted to retire.
 Interest was strong, with 13 expressions of interest and four Letters of Intent coming from a pool of 80 qualified buyers.

 - Negotiate for More than Money.
 The initial round of LOIs exceeded our client’s expectations.
 But he was interested in more than financial returns.
 We created a list of the seller’s priorities—things like preserving employee jobs, keeping one of his businesses entities, and maintaining ownership of the real estate—and negotiated from there.

 Results: Those Who Plan Profit in the End

-When we first evaluated the business, the initial estimate of value was $3MM.
-After we worked with the client and he implemented our recommendations to prepare his business for sale, the end result was a business value well over $5MM.
+After working with the client and he implemented our recommendations to prepare his business for sale, the end result was a business value well over 160% of the initial valuation.
 Today the owner remains actively involved in the company he founded and now has the opportunity to pursue other business and personal interests.